To do before 2023 ends

 - Check your child care benefits

-- What else will change in 2023? (taxes, benefits, housing prices, firework ban, environment, etc.)
+- What else will change in 2024? (taxes, benefits, reduced 30% ruling for expats, bilingual daycare, firework ban, double last names for newborns, etc.)

 SWITCH HEALTH INSURANCE PROVIDER

 January 1st is one of the rare occasions that you may switch to a different health insurance provider.
 In case you were wondering, this is why you are seeing so many ads for health insurances in this period.
 If you want to switch, you should cancel your current insurance before December 31st at 11.59 pm.

 There are many websites where you can compare the insurances, for example the Consumentenbond, which is probably one of the most objective websites.
 The best offer depends on your personal situation, your family composition, and what type of care you need.

 Health insurance consists of three parts: basic insurance (=basisverzekering), the optional additional insurance (=aanvullende verzekering), and dental insurance (=tandheelkundige zorg).

 The contents of the basic insurance have been assembled by the government and are the same for every insurance company.
 More info you can find on the government website.